-Junior ADU Single-Family ADU Multi-Family ADU Deed Restrictions The property owner must recorda deed restriction stating that owner-occupancy is required along with all the conditions required of an ADU The property owner must record a deed restriction stating: the ADU may not be restricted to the approved size and toother attributes allowed by the code; the o against future property owners; the deed restriction may be removed if the own enforceable by the Director or his or her designee for the benefit of the City. leed restriction runs with the land and may be enforced Short Term Rentals Prohibited Impact Fees None ADUs less than 750 sq.ft. - None.
-ADUs equal to or greater than 750 sq.ft. - Impa of existing dwelling unit
+Junior ADU Single-Family ADU Multi-Family ADU Deed Restrictions The property owner must recorda deed restriction stating that owner-occupancy is required along with all the conditions required of an ADU The property owner must record a deed restriction stating: the ADU may not be sold separately from the primary dwelling; the ADU is restricted to the approved size and toother attributes allowed by the code; the deed restriction runs with the land and may be enforced against future property owners; the deed restriction may be removed if the owner eliminates the ADU; the deed restriction is enforceable by the Director or his or her designee for the benefit of the City.
+Short Term Rentals Prohibited Impact Fees None ADUs less than 750 sq.ft. - None.
+ADUs equal to or greater than 750 sq.ft. - Impa of existing dwelling unit , , , , , ,

-^a Junior ADU (JADU) is a small dwelling unit created from some portion of a single-family dwelling.
+&lt;sup>a Junior ADU (JADU) is a small dwelling unit created from some portion of a single-family dwelling.
 These units can have their own bathrooms or share with the single-family dwelling.
 An efficiency kitchen is required.

-^b Conversions do not allow modifications to the building footprint/dimensions of legally built accessory structures or buildings, except where sufficient ingress and egress may be accommodated.
+&lt;sup>b Conversions do not allow modifications to the building footprint/dimensions of legally built accessory structures or buildings, except where sufficient ingress and egress may be accommodated.
 The structure may expand up to 150 square feet to accommodate the ingress and egress.

-^c An efficiency kitchen means a kitchen that includes each of the following: a cooking facility with appliances, a food preparation counter or counters that total at least 15 square feet in area, food storage cabinets that total at least 30 square feet of shelf space.
+&lt;sup>c An efficiency kitchen means a kitchen that includes each of the following: a cooking facility with appliances, a food preparation counter or counters that total at least 15 square feet in area, food storage cabinets that total at least 30 square feet of shelf space.

-^d A parking spot is not required if: ADU is located within 0.5-mile walking distance of public transit, ADU is located within an architecturally and historically significant historic district, on-street parking permits are required but not offered to the occupant of the ADU, there is an established car share vehicle stop located within one block of the ADU.
+d A parking spot is not required if: ADU is located within 0.5-mile walking distance of public transit, ADU is located within an architecturally and historically significant historic district, on-street parking permits are required but not offered to the occupant of the ADU, there is an established car share vehicle stop located within one block of the ADU.

 Source: City of Antioch, 2022.